 Wendy Given is a Portland, Oregon based visual artist.
 She holds an MFA from Otis College of Art and Design in Los Angeles and a BFA from the Atlanta College of Art.
 Given is keenly interested in observing and documenting the otherworldly—or seemingly supernatural, realizing her ongoing fascination with myth and magic.
 Her work has been exhibited nationally at Fifth Floor (Los Angeles), whitespace (Atlanta), Chelsea Art Museum (New York), Tacoma Art Museum (Washington), The Art Gym at Marylhurst University (Oregon), and at Blue Sky in Portland (Oregon).
 Given's work was recently included in the exhibition 31 Women in Art Photography by Humble Arts in conjunction with Hasted Kraeutler, and will be included in the exhibition Sanctified at the Vincent Price Art Museum in February 2013.

-Meggan Gould is a photographer living and working in Brunswick, Maine, where she teaches photography at Bowdoin College.
+Meggan Gould is a photographer living and working in Albuquerque and teaching at the University of New Mexico.
 She studied photography at Spéos, Paris Photographic Institute and the University of Massachusetts – Dartmouth, where she received her Masters of Fine Arts.
 She has exhibited widely in the United States and internationally, and is primarily interested in using photography to examine the practice of photographing, and in the lives of photographs as objects.